The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

 and the W-state \cite{dur2000three}

 They have been widely used in quantum communication protocols.
 Loosely speaking, entangled states exhibit `perfect' correlation, which is consistent with the nature of quantum communication, namely sending messages from the transmitter to the receiver is to correlate them~\cite{horodecki2009quantum}.
-Anecdotally, Einstein referred to the phenomenon of entanglement as a `spooky action at a distance', because flipping one of the entangled bits instantaneously flips its entangled pair, regardless of their physical distance.
+Anecdotally, Einstein referred to the phenomenon of entanglement as a `spooky action at a distance', because measuring one of the entangled particles instantly determines the state of the other particle, regardless of their physical distance.
+As shown in Fig.~\ref{fig:Entanglement}, assuming an entangled state $|\psi^{+}\rangle_{AB}$ has been established between distant locations A and B, when a measurement at location A yields $|0\rangle$, the state of the particle at location B immediately changes to $|1\rangle$.
 Having said that, the speed of light cannot be exceeded, because before this `spooky action' can take place, some preparatory classical domain operations are required, which do obey the speed of light.